FakeShell-old/UDD/README.md

 When you try to switch your OS it will boot into recovery.
 After it has booted just select boot system now and it boot.

+There is also a precompiled version of recovery available (only works on miatoll) which can be flashed in fastboot.
+Keep in mind that it might be outdated.
+Download here: [ubports-recovery-miatoll-custom.img] (https://bardia.tech/ubports-recovery-miatoll-custom.img)
 Keep in mind tho recovery might be reset to default on updates (happens on some updates not all) So if you have updated and see that it is not working then you have to do this again.
 Keep in mind to keep the files in /userdata/ updated (boot_ut.img and boot_droidian.img)